What's Dialectical Behavior Therapy? Developing Your Understanding

 Medically reviewed by Andrea Brant, LMHC

 Sometimes, painful emotions and conflicts can take a lot out of a person.
-If you’ve been wondering what type of therapy can help with these emotions, you may have heard about dialectical behavioral therapy, or DBT.
-DBT can help people build valuable skills to handle challenging emotions and improve their relationships.
-Below, we’ll look at DBT, how it is used, and the benefits of this type of therapy.
+If you’ve been wondering what type of therapy can help with these emotions, you may have heard about behavior therapy.
+Dialectical behavior therapy (DBT) can help people build valuable skills to handle challenging emotions and improve their relationships.
+Below, we’ll look at DBT techniques, how it is used, and the benefits of this type of therapy.

-Dialectical behavior therapy, or DBT, is a type of psychotherapy that aims to teach group skills to help people learn and utilize skills that they need to create a more fulfilling life.
-It was developed by Marsha Linehan, who used it initially for those who had borderline personality disorder (BPD), and it now can be used for a majority of the population for other disorders, especially those that cause self-destructive behaviors.
+Dialectical behavior therapy (sometimes spelled dialectical behaviour therapy), or DBT, is a type of psychotherapy that aims to teach group skills to help people learn and utilize skills that they need to create a more fulfilling life.
+It was developed by Marsha Linehan, who used it initially for those who had borderline personality disorder (BPD), and it now can be used for many mental health conditions, especially those that cause self-destructive behaviors.
 DBT aims to give a person new skills that they can use to manage intense negative emotions.

 DBT tends to focus on four key elements: